Choosing a Tick & Flea Preventive

 Ticks are problematic because they carry disease that can infect dogs, such as Lyme disease and Ehrlichia.
 The easiest way to prevent your dog from getting these diseases from ticks is to prevent the ticks from infesting your dog in the first place.
 There are many new options for tick prevention that have emerged in the last few years as the problem of exploding tick populations has become more widespread.

 The three general categories of tick preventives (tick preventives also prevent fleas, as a bonus) are topical insecticides, topical medications, and oral medications.
 Each has its pros and cons.

-Topical insecticides (such as Preventic) are applied to the skin in a liquid form.
+Topical insecticides (such as Advantix and Preventic) are applied to the skin in a liquid form.
 The hair is parted and a dose of the preventive is applied right to the skin.
 The product spreads on the lipid (oil) layer on the surface of the skin, so as the dog moves around the product is distributed over the entire body and will sit in the superficial layer of the skin.
 As the cells in this superficial layer naturally slough off and are replaced, the product is gradually lost and will need to be replenished after a month.

 Pros: These products are generally safe, very effective, easy to apply, and kill fleas and ticks without the need for the pet to be bitten first.